 These four mega cities are large in area and densely populated.
 Due to this, starting to work in one of these locations may seem overwhelming.
 Thankfully there are teams available that have the experience and knowledge to help simplify this process, as well as many online resources that can provide helpful insights.
 Before you make the move, there are four things worth considering:

 As well as the area, the type of working space is also a crucial consideration.
 Cities offer a variety of office options and co-working spaces.
 These options are often dependent on the type of district they are located in.
 For example, London’s serviced offices are highly popular in the business districts: the City and Canary Wharf.
+Outside of London, flexible office spaces in Manchester, Birmingham, and Glasgow, serve to facilitate a wide range of businesses from all industries.

 2: GETTING AROUND